levouh/systemd/README.md

 >I fixed the problem xf86OpenConsole: setpgid failed: Operation not permitted by starting serverX with root privilege.

 be involved here?
-Doesn't seem related to me.
+From [this-section](comparing-to-a-successful-xorg-boot), I noticed that these warnings are _not_ present in a [successful boot](success.log).
+This seems to be the problem, but I'm not entirely sure what I can do about it.

 ## freedesktop.problems in journal